kriegeskorte-lab/.github/profile/README.md

 ## Introduction

-The **Visual Inference Lab** is based at the **Mortimer B. Zuckerman Mind Brain Behavior Institute** at Columbia University in the City of New York.
+The **Visual Inference Lab** is based at the **Mortimer B. Zuckerman Mind Brain Behavior Institute** at **Columbia University in the City of New York**.
 We are a research group dedicated to exploring computation mechanisms of vision in both biological and artificial systems.

 ## Objective